 With that mental clarity, along with feeling your body get stronger, you’ll want to keep working out.
 And by continuing to work out (and having the innate desire to do so - not forcing it), the changes in your physical appearance will come.
 You might not even notice once they do, because that wasn’t what you were focused on all along.

 Smaller goals are healthier than big, macro goals.
 They’re more attainable, and reaching them helps to motivate you to keep going.
-How to exercise everyday is to focus on the small stuff - for example, mental clarity and better sleep rather than your pants size.
+The payoff to exercising everyday is to focus on the small stuff - for example, mental clarity and better sleep rather than your pants size.
+With these goals in mind, it becomes easier to see how to create a fitness plan that you can sustain.

 “What we've tried to do is give people a couple fundamental goal routines, and then allow them to implement those so they can establish micro goals in execution of the bigger goal.
 Like being better hydrated and getting outside a little more.
 Find something simple that you can commit to and experience that feeling of accomplishment.” - Nick Norris, cofounder of Protekt.